blackbaud/skyux-docs/content/blog/2016-03-31/index.md

 markdown: true
 ---

-Design-oriented updates in SkyUX versions 1.5.10 - 1.5.13
+Design-oriented updates in SKY UX versions 1.5.10 - 1.5.13

 <!-- more -->